Budget airlines scoop up Italy routes as Alitalia relaunch stalls

 FLIGHT CONNECTIONS

-Crucially, such carriers do not facilitate direct connections with long-haul flights, undermining the prospect of the hub-and-spoke model used by large European rivals such Air France (AIRF.PA) and Lufthansa (LHAG.DE).
+Crucially, such carriers do not facilitate direct connections with long-haul flights, undermining the prospect of the hub-and-spoke model used by large European rivals such Air France and Lufthansa.

 Ryanair, which for years has been the largest airline flying from Italy to EU countries, says its low fares and direct flights from secondary airports have become an engine of the Italian economy - and that state-run airlines and travel agents have no role in short-haul travel.